vszakats/hb/docs/terms.md

 Your use of any software obtained from this site is subject to the terms of any license agreement provided with the software.
-Some of these agreements incorporate the terms of the GPL or other open source licences.
+Some of these agreements incorporate the terms of the GPL or other open source licenses.
 Please read these agreements before installing and using the software; by installing and using the software, you will have accepted the terms of the agreements.